peterampazzo/dtu-02805-website/src/content/network-2.md

 ### Degree Distribution

-With our network the degree is especially relevant since the number of collaborations directly translate to the degree of a node.
+In our network, the degree is especially relevant, as the number of collaborations directly translate to the degree of a node.

 <img src="../images/deg_dist.png" width="75%" />